FEC Commissioner Rips Facebook Over Political Ad Policy: 'This Will Not Do'

 Facebook promises its approach will bring "unprecedented transparency and control for political ads."
 But its solution doesn't satisfy critics who say Facebook's users still won't be able to opt out completely and block all political or social issue ads.
 Experts also note that the tools Facebook is giving to its users can be complicated to use and can be easily overlooked as just another "terms of service" bulletin.

-"More transparency and user control over advertising is an undeniably good thing, but this policy still doesn't go far enough," says Nina Jankowicz who studies technology and politics as the Disinformation Fellow at the Woodrow Wilson International Center.
+"More transparency and user control over advertising is an undeniably good thing, but this policy still doesn't go far enough," says Nina Jankowicz, who studies technology and politics as the Disinformation Fellow at the Woodrow Wilson International Center.

 Jankowicz says that while Facebook is giving people more control of the political ads they see, many users could have trouble navigating its tools.